Negru of Negură Bunget talks about Maryland Deathfest, first US tour

 (This article is No. 44 in a multipart series on all the bands performing at the Maryland Deathfest.)

-About Mary Spiroscience and heavy metal geek, blogger, vegetarian (nearly vegan)
+About Mary Spiroscience and heavy metal blogger

 Posted on April 8, 2012, in black metal and tagged black metal, Canada, Eclipse Eternal, folk, Maryland Deathfest, Negru, Negura Bunget, pagan, paganfest, Romania, The Way of Purity, Wolven Ancestry.
 Bookmark the permalink.
 Leave a comment.